ritikrohan/stockPatternDetector/README.md

-# stockPatternDetector# Stock Pattern Detector & Short-Term Analysis
+# Stock Pattern Detector & Short-Term Analysis

 This Streamlit app allows you to analyze stocks for bullish candlestick patterns, key technical indicators, and short-term trading insights using data from Yahoo Finance.
 It provides interactive charts with overlays for EMAs, MACD, RSI, volume, and detected candlestick patterns, along with rules-based analysis for volume, moving averages, and market stage.